karinfdez/class-action-showcase/README.md

 ## Note
 This is a showcase repository for the Class Action: Employment Litigation Management project.
-The actual production codebase is private due to privacy and security concerns.
+The actual production codebase is private.

 This repository includes a detailed project description, the tech stack used, and a video demo of the application to illustrate its features and functionality.